 #3 50% of Migraineurs Have Their First Episode as a Child

-#4 Migraines Lead to Increased School Absences
+#4 It Leads to Increased School Absences

 The average student who gets migraines misses twice as many school days as a fellow student who doesn’t have this condition.
 That makes a huge difference in missed class time, study assignments, and pop quizzes.
-As a result, a student with migraines has to work much harder to keep his or her grades up.
+As a result, a student with the neurological condition has to work much harder to keep his or her grades up.
 This can be depressing and lead to anxiety.
 It may also lead to social isolation as kids have a tendency to shun things they don’t understand.
 Thus, a kid who misses a lot of school for a mysterious reason (since few kids understand migraines unless they get them) may lead to bullying or just a general lack of close associates.

 Early on in school, it is more likely that a boy will have migraines than a girl.
 Once children hit puberty this flips, and a disproportionate number of girls have migraines (as is the case in adults as well with women outnumbering men 3 to 1).
 It appears then that while more girls may be predisposed to migraines than boys, migraines are not triggered until the hormone fluctuations associated with puberty.
 This makes sense since grown women with migraines tend to have more frequent and severe attacks during menses, pregnancy, and menopause – all times of hormone changes.